-Organizers: Nathan Detroit Barrett (Event Director), Dane Low (Event Director), Joanne Woods (Membership), Emily Ross (Membership), Alison Schoenhardt (Membership), Jules Tough (Membership), Ian Collings (Membership), Bruce Rennie (Host), Robyn Rennie (Permit), Ben Smith (Assistant), Alistair Howard (Assistant), Eric Cessford (Assistant), Rachel Caulfield (Assistant), Reid Howard (Assistant), Elizabeth Kleynhans (Host), Bill Harrower (Host), Don Haliburton (Coach), Jonah Haliburton (Coach), Scott Muma (Assistant), Chris Ball (Assistant)
+Organizers: Nathan Detroit Barrett (Event Director), Dane Low (Event Director), Joanne Woods (Membership), Emily Ross (Membership), Alison Schoenhardt (Membership), Jules Tough (Membership), Ian Collings (Membership), Bruce Rennie (Host), Robyn Rennie (Permit), Ben Smith (Assistant), Alistair Howard (Assistant), Eric Cessford (Assistant), Rachel Howard (Assistant), Reid Howard (Assistant), Elizabeth Kleynhans (Host), Bill Harrower (Host), Don Haliburton (Coach), Jonah Haliburton (Coach), Scott Muma (Assistant), Chris Ball (Assistant)

 Map: Lynn Valley

 Come join us for this North Shore classic!
 This years event will include a 1.5h, 3h, and a 5h score event (for those who really want to get their money's worth!).
 This style of race will have controls/checkpoints scattered around the Lynn Valley/Rice Lake/McCartney Creek area, each with different point values, and competitors will have to try come up with (and subsequently follow) an optimal route to collect as many points as they can within their chosen time limit.

 The terrain around the North Shore is a nice mix of beginner friendly trails and roads that are closer to the start/finish and some more technical terrain further away.
 It should offer a good introduction for anyone new, while providing others with the opportunity to explore some of North Vancouver's exotic plant life!